bwagner78/bwagner78.github.io/_posts/2025-11-19-Rules vs Virtue.md

 **Adhering to rules is much easier than growing and walking in wisdom.
 But where rules abound, virtue becomes like an unused muscle, atrophied and underdeveloped.**

 # Definitions & Illustrations
-Before we get too far down the road, let me try and apply some definition and context for my argument.
+Before we get too far down the road, let me try to apply some definitions and context for my argument.

 First, what do I mean by "rule following?"
 Let me give you two illustrations.